octoflar/especia/README.md

 # Getting started

+This software enables you to analyse spectroscopic data.
+Though it has been developed for the analysis of astrophysical spectra, it is applicable to spectroscopy in general.
 Read the two articles listed below to find out whether this software could be of interest to you.
-If you have some understanding, be sure to consult the [especia wiki](https://github.com/octoflar/especia/wiki).
+If you have interest and some understanding, consult the [especia wiki](https://github.com/octoflar/especia/wiki).

 Building this software requires a compiler that implements the ISO/IEC 14882:2011